-Since we already named the master fader the PA, we might as well go with the PA icon to boot, right?
-Tap the PA icon in the lower-left corner.
-The master fader is set: name and image.
 Linking Auxes - As mentioned previously, two separate mono auxes may be linked together into a single stereo aux.
 This is ideal for using in-ear monitors or other stereo output destinations such as broadcast feeds, recording devices and more.
 When linked, the level control, graphic EQ and output compressor/limiter are adjusted with a single set of controls!

 Linking auxes is easy.
 First you need to select the aux you want to link.
 Now tap the aux's Master ID button; you will see an option to "Link Aux X over Aux X".
 Tap it!
-A popover will display asking you to confirm.
+A popover will be displayed asking you to confirm.
 A visual of these steps is displayed below.
 Follow the same steps outlined above to unlink auxes.